Photo by Justin Luebke. 6 minute read.

 So what can you do about it?

 This phase may require a little more structure than the others.
 It might involve putting filters on your devices or restricting your access to them all together.
 Staying off of things like social media, dating apps or anything with easily accessible sexual content.
-Some users of the Fortify Program will even break their days down into a strict schedule, with their daily goals and responsibilities laid out for them.
+Some users of the Fortify Platform will even break their days down into a strict schedule, with their daily goals and responsibilities laid out for them.

 Focus on every victory and stay positive.
 Reaffirm your long-term goals but don’t expect an overnight change.
 Try to take things one day at a time.
 Give yourself the space you need to recover.